-- goods corresponding to inventory intended for sale to customers when their line is opened and consisting of Fixed-line, Mobile internet or Multimedia terminals and their accessories, with the exception of SIM cards.
-These inventories are valued using the CUMP method; - handsets delivered to distributors and not activated at the balance sheet date are recognized in inventories, while handsets not activated within nine months of delivery are recognized simultaneously in revenue and costs. - materials and supplies corresponding to items not dedicated to the network.
-These inventories are valued at their average acquisition cost.
+- goods corresponding to inventory intended for sale to customers when their line is opened and consisting of Fixed-line, Mobile Internet or Multimedia terminals and their accessories, with the exception of SIM cards.
+These inventories are valued using the CUMP method; - handsets delivered to distributors and not activated at the balance sheet date are recognized in inventories, while handsets not activated within nine months of delivery are recognized simultaneously in revenues and costs; - materials and supplies corresponding to items not dedicated to the network.
+These inventories are valued at their average acquisition cost

 Inventories are valued at the lower of cost or net realizable value.
-Impairment is recognized on the basis of the prospects for the sale and condition of the inventory (whether for mobile, fixedline, internet or technical assets).
+Impairment is recognized on the basis of the prospects for the sale and condition of the inventory (whether for Mobile, Fixedline, Internet or technical assets).